plumprc/time-series-analysis/UCR_achive.md

 Fairness
 * data classifier: 1-NN
 * data split: resampling while remaining the default train and test splits
+* Core question: are there significant differences between the classifiers? (on different classes)
-* Authors advise using a Wilcoxon signed-rank test with a significance level of $\alpha\leq0.05$ to check if there are significant differences between the classifiers
+* Authors advise using a Wilcoxon signed-rank test with a significance level of $\alpha\leq0.05$ to check if there are significant differences between the classifiers.
+Then summarize these comparisons in a critical difference diagram

-hahaha
+* Use Texas Sharpshooter plot to show the baseline result comparison

+Introduction to UCR achive
+* In most cases, we make the test set bigger than the train set to reflect real-world scenarios
+* Some class may have two train set (smaller and regular)

+discrete wavelet transformation

+global local ...